Cervical artificial disc replacement complications

 - Clinical outcomes included pain scores for neck and arm pain, neck disability scores, and modified Odom’s criteria (A scoring system to assess the outcome of the cervical surgery.)

-- Also measured was cervical spine range of motion for the whole cervical (C-ROM), operated segment (S-ROM), and upper and lower adjacent segment.
+- Also measured were the cervical spine range of motion for the whole cervical (C-ROM), operated segment (S-ROM), and upper and lower adjacent segments.

 - A total of: